alnibo/milestone-project-2-bicycles/README.md

 ## Features

-1. Interactive Charts using DC, D3 and crossfilter.
+1. Interactive Charts using DC, D3 and crossfilter
+    1. Pie and donut Charts - showing gender and age distributions
+    2. Bar Chart - illustrating the distribution over the year by month
+    3. Row Charts - displaying injury severnesses and bicycle crash areas
+    4. Composite Line Chart - showing the time of crashes for each day
+2. Selector that enables users to analyse the data for each year
-2. Responsive design using the Bootstrap Grid system, making sure the website is compatible on all screen sizes
+3. Responsive design using the Bootstrap Grid system, making sure the website is compatible on all screen sizes
-3. Fixed navbar, with a responsive brand name that disapears for smaller screen sizes, but buttons that are always accessible
+4. Fixed navbar, with a responsive brand name that disapears for smaller screen sizes, but buttons that are always accessible

 ### Features left to implement